sdmp/sdmp.github.io/index.md

 ---

-# Documentation
+## Documentation

-* [Cryptography](/docs/cryptography/): Cryptographic standards used in the protocol.
+* [Cryptography](/cryptography): Cryptographic standards used in the protocol.
-* [Container](/docs/container/): Containers used to publish resources and communicate between nodes.
+* [Container](/container): Containers used to publish resources and communicate between nodes.
-* [Resource](/docs/resource/): Resources passed between nodes and how to interpret them.
+* [Resource](/resource): Resources passed between nodes and how to interpret them.

+* [Schema](/schema): Extensions of the container object which are core to this protocol.
-* [Node Journal](/docs/journal/): Each node maintains a journal of resources.
+* [Node Journal](/journal): Each node maintains a journal of resources.
-* [Synchronization](/docs/synchronization/): How nodes publish, request, and respond with resources.
+* [Synchronization](/synchronization): How nodes publish, request, and respond with resources.
-* [Session Keys](/docs/session/): Establishing a session key for network communications.
+* [Session Keys](/session): Establishing a session key for network communications.
-* [TCP Network](/docs/tcp/): Specifications for a synchronization implementation over TCP.
+* [TCP Network](/tcp): Specifications for a synchronization implementation over TCP.

+---

+## Articles

+A few articles which might be useful to you:

+* [Introduction to SDMP](/article/introduction): An informal overview of the entire protocol.
+Starting here might be best if you're new to the project.
+* [Diffie-Helman](/article/diffie-helman): Discussion on why the DH was used.
+* [Journal Heartbeat](/article/journal-heartbeat): A less formal description of the synchronization process.

 ---